-Species Relevant Guidelines Recommended Methodology Effort Undertaken Survey Adequacy yellow-bellied glider (south-eastern) (Petaurus australis australis) In lieu of species-specific guidance, surveys were undertaken in consideration of Survey Guidelines for Australia's Threatened Mammals (DSEWPaC 2011a) and Terrestrial Vertebrate Fauna Survey Guidelines for Queensland (Eyre et al. 2018).
+Species Relevant Guidelines Recommended Methodology Effort Undertaken Survey Adequacy yellow-bellied glider (south- eastern) (Petaurus australis australis) In lieu of species-specific guidance, surveys were undertaken in consideration of Survey Guidelines for Australia's Threatened Mammals (DSEWPaC 2011a) and Terrestrial Vertebrate Fauna Survey Guidelines for Queensland (Eyre et al. 2018).
 Arboreal mammal survey methods identified by DSEWPaC (2011a) include: diurnal searches for the presence of potentially suitable habitat resources for nest or den sites as well as signs of the species' presence, such as scratches on tree trunks and scats beneath trees stag watching spotlight surveys in suitable vegetation types call detection and/or call playback surveys for vocal species, in addition to playback of the calls of owl predators that are known to induce a call response Elliot A and cage trapping.
 As per (Eyre et al. 2018), spotlighting transects are the most effective method.
 Where possible, survey effort should target habitat known to be suitable for listed species.
 269 habitat assessments which included searches for suitable hollows in trees and stags.
 81 habitat quality assessments.
 62 hours of spotlighting across May-June 2020, November 2020 and October 2021.
 Spotlighting occurred on foot and from vehicles within locations of identified potential habitat (i.e., Eucalyptus moluccana woodland).
 6 hours of call playback to ascertain the presence of predator owls and other glider species including greater glider (southern and central) (Petauroides volans), squirrel glider (Petaurus norfolcensis) and sugar glider (Petaurus breviceps) which may influence the presence/abundance of yellow-bellied glider (south-eastern).
 Guidelines Met Three recommended methods have been employed to detect yellow-bellied glider.
 The presence and abundance of hollow-bearing trees was assessed at each habitat assessment site.
 Spotlighting, which is reported to be the most effective method at detecting arboreal mammals, has also been conducted extensively during the field survey program.
 Habitat surveyed was suitable and representative.

 Species Relevant Guidelines Recommended Methodology Effort Undertaken Survey Adequacy koala (Phascolarctos cinereus) A Review of Koala Habitat Assessment Criteria and Methods (Australian National University 2021) and Survey Guidelines for Australia's Threatened Mammals (DSEWPaC 2011a).
 No effort standards are prescribed for koala surveys.
 Direct observation methods include transect and point surveys, spotlighting, camera traps, thermal detection drones, mark-resight and recapture, and detection dogs.
+Surveys should be undertaken between August and January, when koala activity is generally at a peak, and resident breeding females with back-young are most easily observed.
+Indirect methods include observation of scratchings, call playback, passive acoustics, landscape nutrition quality surveys, Spot Assessment Technique (SAT) and other scat search methods.
+Indirect methods are reported to be often the most effective for gathering presence/absence data due to the difficulty in observing koalas and the variable density of koalas across the landscape.
 269 habitat assessments.
 81 habitat quality assessments.
 20 Spot Assessment Technique (SAT) sites were completed in May-June 2020 and November 2020 within areas of potential habitat, equating to 600 trees searched.
 62 hours of spotlighting across May-June 2020, November 2020 and October 2021 on foot and from vehicles within locations of identified potential habitat.
-As recommended, the field program employed both direct and indirect methods, including within the months when activity is generally highest.
+Guidelines Met As recommended, the field program employed both direct and indirect methods, including within the months when activity is generally highest.
 Significant spotlighting effort was undertaken in areas of representative habitat.
 Habitat assessments supplemented survey effort.